-- 11 The S3NSEN4/S3NSEN3 single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - 12 The SC300 CPU architecture of the S3NSEN4/S3NSEN3 microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
-Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 13 The main security features of the S3NSEN4/S3NSEN3 integrated circuit are: - Security sensors or detectors or Filters - Shields - Life time detector - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADO-H coprocessor supports a Montgomery type multiplication, a modular addition/subtraction, a modular exponentiation (out of TSF), and a computation for the square of a montgomery constant up to 4128 bit operand sizes - PUF(Physical Unclonable Functions) for internal security use - PARITY/ CRC-32 calculators - One Hardware Digital True Random Number Generator (DTRNG FRO M) that meet PTG.2 class of BSI AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme). - The IC Dedicated Software includes:

-- DTRNG FRO M library built around Hardware DTRNG FRO M together with corresponding DTRNG FRO M application notes.
-This library meets some of ANSSI RGS requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme). - 14 The main hardware blocks of the S3NSEN4/S3NSEN3 Integrated Circuit are described in Figure 1 below:
+- 10 The S3NSN4V single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - 11 The SC300 CPU architecture of the S3NSN4V microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
+Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 12 The main security features of the S3NSN4V integrated circuit are: - Security sensors, detectors or filters - Shields - Life time detector - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-E coprocessor for the support of RSA cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO M) that meet PTG.2 class of BSI AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme). - The IC Dedicated Software includes: - DTRNG FRO M library built around Hardware DTRNG FRO M together with corresponding DTRNG FRO M application notes.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme). - 13 The main hardware blocks of the S3NSN4V Integrated Circuit are described in Figure 1 below:

-Figure 1 S3NSEN4/S3NSEN3 Block Diagram
+Figure 1 S3NSN4V Block Diagram

-- NOTE: That only the Triple DES algorithm belongs to the TOE, not the Single DES. - NOTE: HASH/SM3/SM4 are not part of the TOE (These are not used with sensible data). - NOTE: CACHE is controlled by hardware of Flash.
-There is no address and then User software can't control CACHE. - NOTE: The NFC chip is out of the TOE (it is not used with sensible data). - NOTE: Flash size 1536(S3M1M5C) is not part of TOE
+NOTE: That only the Triple DES algorithm belongs to the TOE, not the Single DES.

+NOTE: CACHE is controlled by hardware of Flash.
+There is no address and then User software can't control CACHE.

+NOTE: The NFC chip is out of the TOE (it is not used with sensible data)

+NOTE: Flash size 1,768KB(S3FV9RQ),1,536KB(S3FV9RP) and 1,024KB(S3FV9RK) is not part of TOE